Burwood/containers101/containers_lab/task_8.md

 ---

 <h2 id="attaching-a-volume-to-a-container-for-persistent-data">Attaching a volume to a container for persistent data</h2>
 <p>While containers were originally designed for stateless applications where data was stored in a object based  system,  the community quickly realized that there were many legacy apps begging to be modernized and local storage was required.
 Out of this need volume mounts were created.
-Let’s use an off the shelf application and attach a volume to it.</p>
+Let’s use an off the shelf Cloud Storage application and attach a volume to it.</p>
 <ol>
 <li>
 <p>Run the following commands:<br>